Makley-Tibola-Trichez/instagram-clone-pure-css/README.md

 I'm working on a clone of instagram.
 It's a pure css clone.

-I'm did this project, because I wanted to learn a little bit about figma prototyping.
+I did this project, because I wanted to learn a little bit about figma prototyping.

 ---